On the energy landscape of symmetric quantum signal processing: Preliminaries

-to as the Chebyshev norm of the first kind and the second kind respectively.
+are referred to as the Chebyshev norm of the first kind and the second kind respectively.
 Furthermore, any function $h$ with $\norm{h}_T<\infty$ can be uniquely expressed as a series of Chebyshev polynomials of the first kind,

 Similarly, any function $h$ with $\norm{h}_U<\infty$ can be uniquely expressed as a series of Chebyshev polynomials of the second kind,

 Apart from the weighted orthogonality, Chebyshev polynomials of the first kind $T_n$ satisfies the discrete orthogonality condition: